-- Discourage strip development. - Re-apply for Village Center Designation in the Four Corners and Historic Main Street areas. - Create additional industrial zones. - ❖ Encourage Bed and Breakfast establishments around the college, on Main Street and around Lake Bomoseen where there is an existing sewer line.
+- Discourage strip development. - Re-apply for Village Center Designation in the Four Corners, Village of Hydville and Castleton Historic Main Street areas. - Create additional industrial zones. - ❖ Encourage Bed and Breakfast establishments around the college, on Main Street and around Lake Bomoseen where there is an existing sewer line.